 Right of use asset relate to lease rentals on the head office occupied by the Group.
 The lease agreement covers a period of five (5) years.
+NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTSSeparate Financial StatementsFor the period ended 30 September 2021Period Ended 30 September 2021

-NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS and Separate Financial Statements For the period ended 30 September 2021
+NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS For the period ended 30 September 2021

-Period Ended 30 September 2021
+Unaudited Consolidated and Seperate Financial Statements Period Ended 30 September 2021